marco-michel/TimeEvolver/README.md

 ## Linux

-We recommend using Linux, or a virtual Linux machine, for TimeEvolver.
+We recommend using Linux, or a virtual Linux machine, for *TimeEvolver*.
 The above libraries and software packages are usually available via a package manager like ``apt``.
 For example on Ubuntu can be installed via
 ```
 sudo apt-get install git
 ```